We are here to help.

-We hope you understand that we prefer to keep returns to a minimum.
-We really do want you to choose the proper items the first time around.
+That said, we hope you understand that we prefer to keep returns to a minimum.
+The best way to do that is to ensure that you choose the proper items the first time around.
 It's why we make extensive efforts to provide as much real information as possible on this web site -- as well as over the phone and by email.
-It's all done to help you make an educated decision.
-And if you're having difficulty in getting the sound you want, or have questions about installing something, we're always here to help as fellow, experienced bassists.
+It's all done to help you to make an educated decision about what to buy.
+And if you're having difficulty in getting the sound you want, or have questions about installing something, we're always here to guide you, as fellow, experienced bassists.

-If you're returning items for your own reasons (because you changed your mind, sold your bass, have sudden unexpected financial obligations, etc.) then most of our items can still be returned, but there are some exceptions (if that's the case, please continue reading, below).
+- If you're returning items for your own reasons (because you changed your mind, sold your bass, didn't measure, have sudden unexpected financial obligations, etc.) then most of our items can still be returned, but there are some exceptions (if that's the case, please continue reading, below).

-To begin with, it's easiest to rule out the items that usually CANNOT be returned for refund/credit; here they are:
+To begin with, it's easiest to rule out the items that we usually will not accept for refund/credit; here they are:

 - Items returned to us without prior authorization.